 What Happens to Shoes Over Time

-The support and function of a running shoe has little or nothing to do with the overall appearance of the upper part of the shoe or even of the sole.
-It's the midsole, the portion of the sole that is largely invisible from the outside, that has the most function and limits a shoe’s useful lifetime.
+How your upper shoe or sole looks has little or nothing to do with its remaining support and function.
+What matters is the midsole, the part of the sole that we really can't see from the outside.
+Which is the part that has the most function and limits a shoe’s useful lifetime.

 How to Track Your Shoe’s Mileage

-For most of us, it’s hard to tell if our shoes are still doing their jobs properly.
-The more you wear your shoes, the less support and protection they offer, but, because the decline is gradual, it can be hard to tell when you have reached the threshold where your shoes could actually be causing you permanent foot damage.
+For most of us, it’s hard to tell if our shoes are still doing their jobs.
+Now, the more you wear your shoes, the less support and protection they offer.
+But, that decline is gradual.
+So it can be hard to tell when you've reached the threshold where they could actually permanently damage your feet.

-The good news is that you no longer have to go it alone on the guess-and-test method of sneaker replacement—Zappos and MapMyRun have teamed up to create an app called Gear Tracker that will tell you when your shoes have worn out and need to be replaced.
+The good news is that you no longer have to go it alone on the guess-and-test method of sneaker replacement.
+Lucky for us, Zappos and MapMyRun teamed up to create an app called Gear Tracker.
+And it tells you when your shoes have worn out and need replacing.

-Here’s how it works: Gear Tracker asks you to log in what type of running shoes you wear, so as you log your runs, the app can determine when it's time to buy replacement shoes.
-Based on the data collected, a shoe meter will indicate the health of your shoe, turning yellow and then red as it gets closer to replacement time.
+Here’s how it works.
+Gear Tracker asks you to log in what type of running shoes you wear, so as you log your runs, the app can determine when it's time to buy replacement shoes.
+Based on the data collected, a shoe meter will show the health of your shoe.
+It will turn yellow and then red as it gets closer to replacement time.
 When your shoes’ life span is up, the app will send you a notification.
-At that point, you’ll be given the option to buy shoes directly through the app, courtesy of Zappos, of course.
+At that point, you’ll have the option to buy shoes through the app, courtesy of Zappos, of course.